ileanamarroquin/ileanamarroquin/README.md

 ### Welcome to my GitHub! ✨

-My name is Ileana, and I am a passionate development economist and data analysis enthusiast based in the United States.
-Along with my diverse academic and professional background, I bring a unique perspective to the world of evidence-based public policy.
+My name is Ileana, and I'm a passionate data analysis enthusiast.My research interests include Public Economics and Governance.
+Before graduate school, I explored real-world applications as a Consultant in Washigton D.C, Costa Rica and El Salvador.
+Currently, I am consulting for the World Bank, supporting research on how to innovate bureaucracies.

-Currently, I am working on building my own data analysis portfolio, and I'm bringing some of my research interests to you here.
-My analyst toolkit includes RStudio and STATA, and I'm soon to add SQL and Python skills as I teach myself ⚡.
-Stay tuned for updates on new data projects!
+Beyond research, I also offer academic mentoring to latinx individuals seeking guidance on navigating the academic landscape.
+Whether you're also a first-generation student or simply striving to refine your study skills, my door is always open.
+Feel free to reach out!